DevHackerGamer/sports-live/docs/src/content/docs/guides/development.md

 ---
 title: Development Guide
-description: Development workflow and best practices for Sports Feed.
+description: Development workflow and best practices for Sports Live.
 ---

 ## Development Workflow

-This guide covers the development process for the Sports Feed application.
+This guide covers the development process for the Sports Live application.

 ### Development Modes